Generalized skyrmion crystals with applications to neutron stars: Skyrme crystals and phases of skyrmion matter

-From the $1/2$-crystal, the other three crystals can be constructed by applying a chiral $\SO(4)$ transformation $Q\in\SO(4)$, such that $\varphi=Q\varphi_{1/2}$, and minimizing the energy with respect to variations of the field and the lattice.
+and cyclic, where $s_i=\sin(2\pi x^i/L)$ and $c_i=\cos(2\pi x^i/L)$.
+From the $\textup{SC}_{1/2}$ crystal, the other three crystals can be constructed by applying a chiral $\SO(4)$ transformation $Q\in\SO(4)$, such that $\varphi=Q\varphi_{\textup{SC}_{1/2}}$, and minimizing the energy with respect to variations of the field and the lattice.
 These chiral transformations $Q\in\SO(4)$ can be determined by considering a deformed energy functional on the moduli space of critical points of the Skyrme energy functional, and are found to be \cite{Leask_2023}

-The other three rows of the chiral transformations $Q_\alpha$, $Q_\textrm{sheet}$ and $Q_\textrm{chain}$, labeled by the asterisk, can be obtained by using the Gram--Schmidt process.
+The other three rows of the chiral transformations $Q_\alpha$, $Q_\textup{multi-wall}$ and $Q_\textup{chain}$, labeled by the asterisk, can be obtained by using the Gram--Schmidt process.

-Out of the four crystal configurations, the most of interest to astrophysicists are the $\alpha$-crystal, chain-crystal and the sheet-crystal; these resemble non-uniform phases of nuclear matter, known as nuclear ``pasta''.
+Out of the four crystal configurations, the most of interest to astrophysicists are the $\alpha$-crystal, chain-crystal and the multi-wall crystal; these resemble non-uniform phases of nuclear matter, known as nuclear ``pasta''.
 The iron rich crust of a neutron star could be modeled by $B=56$ chunks of $\alpha$-particle crystals, such as those modeled by Feist \textit{et al.} \cite{Feist_2013}, describing the ``gnocchi'' phase.
 As we descend deeper towards the outer core, the pressure due to gravity increases and nuclei are squeezed together into long thin tubes of ``spaghetti''.
 This spaghetti phase can be modeled using the chain-crystal.
-Deeper still and the spaghetti flattens into parallel sheets, resembling ``lasagna'', of which the sheet-crystal is reminiscent of.
+Deeper still and the spaghetti flattens into parallel multi-walls, resembling ``lasagna'', of which the multi-wall crystal is reminiscent of.
 Of course, for realistic applications the Coulomb interaction must be added.
 This is because of the fact that different crust phases arise due to a balance between the strong and electrostatic forces.
 Nevertheless, the Skyrme model has a built-in ability to model such phases.

-The sheet-crystal is the lowest energy solution at all baryon densities and also yields a lower compression modulus than the other three crystals.
+The multi-wall-crystal is the lowest energy solution at all baryon densities and also yields a lower compression modulus than the other three crystals.
 This makes it an ideal candidate for nuclear matter and an equation of state (EoS) at high and low densities.
-With $\varphi_0=Q_\textrm{sheet}\varphi_{1/2}$ as an initial configuration and by considering fixed baryon density variations, as laid out in \S\ref{subsec: Phases of skyrmion matter}, the energy-volume curve can be computed and an EoS obtained.
+With $\varphi_0=Q_\textup{multi-wall}\varphi_{\textup{SC}_{1/2}}$ as an initial configuration and by considering fixed baryon density variations, as laid out in \S\ref{subsec: Phases of skyrmion matter}, the energy-volume curve can be computed and an EoS obtained.